maciekp9/Tello_project/README.md

 1. Description:

 The main idea of our project in the subject "Identification and Control of Flying Robots" is to scan an object with a drone and create a 3D model of the object under study.
-The plan was implemented using DJI Tello flying robot, and Recap software from Autodesk.
-The source code is a modification of a ready-made Tello-Python library published by user hanker-lu on GitHub. <br/><br/>
+The plan was implemented using DJI Tello flying robot, and Meshroom software from Alice Vision, and Meshlab software.
+The source code is a modification of the ready-made Tello-Python library published by user hanker-lu on GitHub. <br/><br/>

 Description of the mission:<br/><br/>
 <img src="https://github.com/maciekp9/Tello_project/blob/main/readme_images/Opis misji1.PNG" width="600" height="400"> <br/><br/>
 <br/><br/>

-The figure above shows the four phases performed during our drone's mission.
-The essence of the mission is to fly around a circle and take some photographs of an object inside the circle (marked with a red dot).
+The figure above shows the different steps performed during the mission of our drone.
+The essence of the mission is to fly around a polygon in a manner similar to flying around a circle, and to take several photographs of an object located at the central point of the circle (marked with a red dot).
 The steps performed: <br/>
-(a) The drone takes off from a starting point with coordinates (0,0).
-Position the drone so that the object to be photographed is in front of it.
+(a) The drone takes off from the starting point.
+Drone must be in position which allows to take the first photo of object.
 The drone rises, takes the first photo.  <br/>
-b) A circular flight to the point "I" follows, after which a rotation is made to a position that allows the corresponding photo to be taken.
-At the end of this step, a photograph is taken. <br/>
+b) Then the drone rotates by the calculated angle, covers the distance marked with a yellow line and rotates again in order to photograph the object in the central part of the frame.  <br/>
-c) Point 'B' is repeated for positions 'II', 'III' and 'IV'.
+c) Point 'B' is repeated until the set number of steps - the initial position - is reached.
-d) The drone will land. <br/>
+d) The drone lands. <br/>

 2. Goals of our project: